VCityTeam/UD-SV/Doc/Devel/Needs/Need014.md

 A user-friendly interface that allows the user to upload one file (picture, drawing...) at a time along with specifying the metadata.

 ### Notes:
-This need differs from [Need 028](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need028.md).
-Need 028 is a process (e.g. script) allowing to import extended documents in the database from e.g. an excel file and a set of files.
-This need is a user friendly interface above this process.
+This need differs from [Need 028](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need028.md): need 028 is a process (e.g. script) allowing the importation of a set of extended documents whereas this need focuses on submitting a single document through an web based interface.

-The metadatas requirements have not been defined yet.